 The story so far… and what’s next

-But now, it’s time for Exeunt 2.0… and we hope old and new readers alike will join us in our home on Substack.
-The editor is arts journalist and author Holly Williams, with Alice and Natasha returning as contributing editors.
-Between us, we have more than 50 years experience of writing about theatre, reviewing, writing and editing for places like Time Out, The New York Times, The Stage, The Guardian and The FT.
+But now, it’s time for Exeunt 2.0… and I hope old and new readers alike will join us in our home on Substack.
+Exeunt has been relaunched by me, arts journalist and author Holly Williams, as the new editor, with a little help from Alice and Natasha.

 Things are a bit different here.
-We’ll be starting small, with two newsletters a week, on Tuesdays and Fridays.
-We’ll not be attempting to review every show across the country – but you can expect the same sort of deep-dive essays, lively group discussions, boundary-pushing criticism, essential explorations of under-reported issues within British theatre, and the sharpest round-ups and recommendations.
+We’ll publish two newsletters a week, on Tuesdays and (usually) Fridays – and you can expect deep-dive essays, lively group discussions, boundary-pushing criticism, essential explorations of under-reported issues within British theatre, and the sharpest round-ups and recommendations.

 Support independent criticism